 The dark mode has specific guidelines to make the solution more accessible.
 The most important rule: the contrast level between the text and background should be at least 15.8:1.
 This solution increases the readability, even if device surfaces will be lighter.

-They must know, then, that the above-named gentleman whenever he was at leisure (which was As we know, shadows don’t work so well in the dark mode.
+As we know, shadows don’t work so well in the dark mode.
 A better way to communicate hierarchy in a user interface is to play with the brightness — as a surface rises in elevation, it becomes lighter in color.

 …and test it!